February 14, 2017

 “You get to see how other people live, and it makes me really appreciative of my country and the university,” Watkins said.
 “We are really blessed with abundance compared to developing countries, and it just makes me not take anything for granted.
 It just makes me really proud to be an American and a professor at Texas Tech University.
 I realized what I have to offer, and it’s rewarding to see people be receptive to that and watch them grow and excel.”

-This story is part two of a four-part series of profiles highlighting some of those featured in the Southwest Collection/Special Collections Library Diversity Exhibit.
+This story is part two of a three-part series of profiles highlighting some of those featured in the Southwest Collection/Special Collections Library Diversity Exhibit.

 The Division of Institutional Diversity, Equity & Community Engagement is dedicated to create and support an environment that allows all members of the university community to be academically and professionally successful.